 Endorphins Lower Pain Sensation

-Endorphins have a morphine-like function – that is, a numbing effect – on the nervous system and can decrease the patient’s sensation of pain either by inhibiting substance P, the protein required for pain transmission, or by releasing more dopamine, a chemical that heightens the sensation of pleasure.3
+Endorphins have a morphine-like function – that is, a numbing effect – on the nervous system.
+They can decrease your sensation of pain either by inhibiting substance P, the protein required for pain transmission, or by releasing more dopamine, a chemical that heightens the sensation of pleasure.3

 When serotonin levels increase after an orgasm, migraine pain subsides.

-Masturbating Might Relieve Migraines Too
+Masturbating Might Cure Migraine Pain Too

 It’s the orgasm that matters; so, even masturbating can bring the migraine pain down.